JaywonKoo17/JaywonKoo17.github.io/_pages/about.md

 🔥 News
 ======
 -----------
-- [09/2025] Our paper "Evaluating Text-to-Image Synthesis with a Conditional Frechet Distance" is accepted to WACV 2026. 🎉
+- [09/2025] Our paper "Evaluating Text-to-Image and Text-to-Video Synthesis with a Conditional Frechet Distance" is accepted to WACV 2026. 🎉
 - [05/2025] I joined NEC Labs as a research intern this summer.
 - [09/2024] Our paper "PropTest: Automatic Property Testing for Improved Visual Programming" is accepted to EMNLP 2024 Findings. 🎉
 - [03/2024] Our paper "Multi-Modality Multi-Loss Fusion Network" is accepted to NAACL 2024 (Oral). 🎉